-- 6.6.
+- Donated goods, facilities and services are unlikely to be subject to performance-related conditions.
+Where no performance-related conditions are attached to the donation, income is recognised when the donated resources are received or receivable.
+Where donated goods, facilities and services are subject to performance-related conditions, income is recognised when those conditions are satisfied.
+A restriction on the use of a donation does not prevent its recognition as income.
+In the event that conditions are attached to donated goods, facilities and services, charities must adhere to the requirements of paragraphs 5.14 - 5.29 of this SORP. - 6.6.
 Donated goods must only be recognised as income when the value of the incoming resources can be measured reliably.
 The fair value of donated goods is typically readily determinable, allowing charities to recognise income from donated goods on receipt.
 However, in some cases it may be impracticable to estimate the value of the donated goods with sufficient reliability when the goods are received; for example, in the case of high volume, low value second-hand goods donated for resale.
-In such cases, the income must be recognised when the resource is sold or distributed. - 6.7.
-Commercial discounts offered in the normal course of trade should not be recognised or disclosed as a donation in charity accounts as they are an inducement to the customer to make a purchase by lowering the price paid.
+In such cases, the income must be recognised when the resource is sold or distributed. - 7.5. recognised at the point of receipt, practicability may dictate that they are recognised onlyon their sale.
+Before undertaking a valuation, the charity should consider the materialityof the donations received and whether the cost involved in undertaking a valuation isjustified by the benefits to the users of the accounts in terms of their better understanding the resources available to the charity and to the charity itself from having this financial information. - 7.6.
+CCommercial discounts offered in the normal course of trade should not be recognised or disclosed as a donation in charity accounts as they are an inducement to the customer to make a purchase by lowering the price paid.